SE-317-Fall-23/embedded-systems-testing/README.md

 * Use the codespaces environment to write your code
 * In your Github repo, click Code dropdown, then click Codespaces and click Create codespace on master
 * Run `make` in the terminal to compile the project.
 Then run '.\thermostat_test' to run the tests
+* There is one failing test in the repo.